adelgadop/SOPRO/README.md

   - [x] Modeling practice with CMAQ.
 Use a tutorial as an example to run CMAQ.
   - [ ] Run CMAQ for Portugal and for the modeling domain of interest for the SOPRO Project, using WRF simulations.
 Evaluate results about aerosol formation and source profiles.

-My email is <adelgado@iag.usp.br> if you want to get in touch.
+My email is <aperalta@usp.br> if you want to get in touch.